Guardrailed Uplift Targeting: A Causal Optimization Playbook for Marketing Strategy: Experimental Applications and Results

 E-commerce platforms frequently run promotional events with tiered reward structures to drive customer engagement and revenue.
 The challenge lies in assigning appropriate reward levels to maximize net revenue while controlling costs and maintaining customer experience.

 In our application, a platform offered two reward levels ($P_1$ and $P_2$ with $P_1 < P_2$) for purchases exceeding a threshold amount during promotional events.
 The historical approach randomly assigned reward levels, ignoring customer heterogeneity in response to incentives.
+Prior work has demonstrated that personalized reward assignment using uplift modeling can significantly improve promotional efficiency \cite{albert2022}, \cite{goldenberg2020}, particularly when combined with cost optimization \cite{zhao2019}.